Azure-Samples/container-service-python-manage/README.md

 1. As of this writing,
     the best way to obtain the Docker client alone is to [download a binary release](https://github.com/moby/moby/releases)
-    and put it somewhere on your PATH.
+    and put it somewhere on your `PATH`.
     For example, to get version v17.05.0-ce,
     do the following: